-Alan Turing’s need to keep the peas and the carrots apart, and why he had to, is no simple matter.
+Alan Turing’s need to keep the peas and the carrots apart in Imitation Game, and why he had to, is no simple matter.
 The way to solve this riddle is to go back to his early life.
 We don’t have family data, though – only that his mom called him an “odd duck.”
 We do have important clues in flashback scenes to school – a boy alone, different, and misunderstood.
 He’s tortured.
 Bullied.
 Locked under the floor in a coffin-like space.

 It would be reasonable to expect anger at such treatment.
 Yet, the young Alan is outwardly unresponsive.
 His single-minded focus on keeping the peas away from the carrots, alone at dinner, is part of this control.
 So is the deeply etched line he draws between thinking and feeling, a line he won’t cross if he can help it.

 Thinking gives Turing a one-up on his enemies.
 At school, he won’t give the bullies what they want.
 “Humans love satisfaction”, he says.
 “Remove the satisfaction and the violence is gone.”
 Sophisticated thinking for a young boy – but hard to master when it comes to his own feelings.
 Especially when feelings are mistaken for enemies.
 What he’s really trying to overpower are rage and fear.
 The internal logic might go something like this: become a thinking machine and the feelings are gone.

 Thinking Versus Feeling As a Psychological Defense